psaikido/hugle.uk/pages/prose/Thesium/180-mythos-reborn.md

 nothing was separate and therefore had meaning.
 A thing was always related to everything else.
 A person or process could not be somehow detached from the all.
 They could see how concepts and definitions, however useful, were never the whole truth of a thing.
-And so, with full hearts and clear eyes, the stood.
+And so, with full hearts and clear eyes, they stood.

 When Kronos received this last report, he knew that what was needed was now in place.
 Long he had toiled to prepare the way.
 Terraforming had been going very